craftcms/docs/docs/4.x/config/db.md

 ```

 ::: warning
-If you want finer-grain control of Craft's database connection—or your application uses multiple database servers—you may need to configure the underlying [`db` application component](./app.md#database).
+If you want finer-grain control of Craft’s database connection—or your application uses multiple database servers—you may need to configure the underlying [`db` application component](./app.md#database).
 :::

 ## Supported Settings